iYadavVaibhav/stem/docs/1-Software-Engineering/web-development.md

 - mysql / PostgreSQL - sql
 - neo4j - graph

+**Web App Architectures**

+A Web application system design **architecture** can vary based on various requirements.
+Some of the ways are

+- Static Sites - optional backend in serverless lambda - Jekyll site.
+- Containers - using docker images, or Heroku.
+- VMs - fully available OS.
+- 3-tier web app, monolithic app, modular app, or a group of web services.

 ## Backend

 It is the server side part of the app.
 It provides services which clients can request or consume.